-3.10 The Authority appointed LINK Group as its treasury advisor and part of their service is to assist the Authority to formulate a view on interest rates.
-The table below includes the latest view (as at 8th November) which is for interest rates to remain elevated and peak at around 4.5% in Spring 2023, before falling back to lower levels by 2025/26.
+3.8 Interest rates are a key driver of treasury management activities and are closely monitored by officers.
+The Authority has appointed Link Group as its treasury advisor and part of their service is to assist the Authority to formulate a view on interest rates.
+As shown below, the latest forecast (as at 7th November 2023) is that the Bank Rate has reached its peak of 5.25%, with a first cut to 5% in Q3 2024 to be followed by further rate cuts through 2024 and 2025.
 As there are so many variables at this time, caution must be exercised in respect of all interest rate forecasts.